nicolasmiller/flour/README.md

 flour
 =========

-All I'm claiming for now: experiments with interpretation.
-The true idea will be revealed in time.
+Experiments with parsing and interpretation.
+The true idea will reveal itself in time.